UT Tyler Judicial Affairs

 - The judicial officer determines if the student is in violation of UT Tyler policies by the greater weight of the credible evidence available and if so, what the sanction should be.

-- The judicial officer gives the student a letter outlining the finding (in violation or not in violation) and the sanctions, if any.
+- The judicial officer goes over the finding and sanctions (if any) and emails the student a letter outlining the finding (in violation or not in violation) and the sanctions, if any.

-- The student may appeal the finding or the sanction to the president of the university.
-If the student chooses to do so, they must turn in their written appeal to the DRLJA's office within 14 days.
+- The student may appeal the finding or the sanction to the dean of students.
+If the student chooses to do so, they must turn in their written appeal to the Judicial Affairs office within 14 days.

 - The judicial officer will follow up to make sure that the sanctions are completed.

-- The student’s file is kept in suite 3320 of the UC.
+- The student’s file is kept online in an online database.